 Emerald never lacks excitement or activity.
 It is a thriving sports town with an 18-hole golf course, bowling club, tennis courts, rugby league, state-of-the-art squash sporting complex and driving range.
 Lake Maraboon is a popular destination for those interested in water sports such as skiing and fishing for Emerald's famous Red Claw Crayfish.
 A new skate park, and the Shire's Aquatic Centre (complete with heated pool, hydrotherapy pool, children's and toddlers' pool) top off the superb facilities in the area.

 Emerald's retail sector is the second largest employer in the shire, providing boutiques, speciality shops, jewellery, arts and crafts, gift shops, clothing and grocery outlets in the two major shopping centres.
 Shopping venues range from busy undercover plazas to a relaxed cottage, craft and coffee shops, situated amongst landscaped gardens and bubbling water features.
 Treasure seekers can soak up the market atmosphere at any one of the regions local weekend markets in Emerald or nearby Rubyvale, Sapphire and Anakie.

 The Fairbairn Dam was completed in 1972 for the irrigation of thousands of acres of fertile farmlands in the Emerald Shire.
 A reliable water supply heralded the development of a variety of irrigated crops and also opened the way for the development of the coal mining industry.
 Situated 11km from Emerald, Fairbairn Dam now supplies 200 000 megalitres of water annually for irrigation, industrial and urban needs.
-30,000 megalitres are allocated for the mining industry and urban use, while the remaining 170,000 is used for agricultural purposes.
+30,000 megalitres are allocated to the mining industry and urban use, while the remaining 170,000 is used for agricultural purposes.
 Future water development is planned for the junction of the Comet and Nogoa River with the construction of the Comgoa Weir, which is expected to release 12,000 megalitres per year.

 - Workshops (for apprenticeship training)